athena-framework/athena/docs/cli.md

 ### Supported Types

-All primitive data types are supported including:  `Int32`, `Bool`, `Float64`, etc.  Array types are also supported should be inputted as a comma separated list of values.
+All primitive data types are supported including:  `Int32`, `Bool`, `Float64`, etc.  Array types are also supported and should be inputted as a comma separated list of values.

 ### Required/Optional Parameters